-Experimental design
+Experimental validation design

-Three experiments (marked A, B, and C) were performed with different sets of E. coli strains marked with green and red fluorescent proteins (GFP and RFP, respectively).
-Each experiment consists of three sub-experiments: 32 replicate monocultures of the GFP strain; 30 replicate monocultures of the RFP strain; and 32 replicate mixed cultures containing the GFP and RFP strains together.
+Three experiments (marked A, B, and C) were performed at the Berman and Hadany labs (Tel Aviv University) with different sets of E. coli strains marked with green and red fluorescent proteins (GFP and RFP, respectively).
+Each experiment consists of three sub-experiments: 32 replicate mono-culture s of the GFP strain; 30 replicate mono-culture s of the RFP strain; and 32 replicate mixed cultures containing the GFP and RFP strains together.
 These sub-experiments were performed under the same experimental conditions in a single 96-well plate format.

 In experiment A, strain TG1 was labeled with RFP (strain A1) and strain DH5α was labeled with GFP (strain A2).
 Stationary phase bacteria were diluted into fresh media, yielding a lag phase culture in which lag phase was observably longer for the green strain.
 In experiment B, strain TG1 was labeled with RFP (strain B1) and strain DH5α labeled with GFP (strain B2).
 Both strains were pre-grown in fresh media for 4 hours (to exponential growth phase) and then diluted into fresh media, so that there was no observable lag phase.
 In experiment C, strain K12 MG1655-Δfnr was labeled with RFP (strain C1) and strain JM109 labeled with GFP (strain C2).
 Experiment C was performed as described for experiment A.